Last Updated: 2/24/23 | February 24th, 2023

 Before the discovery of oil, Baku was a sleepy little town passed over by the world.
 After oil was discovered in 1846, the city grew: large boulevards and buildings were built to emulate Paris, as the nouveaux riches loved all things French.
 The city grew well into the early 20th century before subsequent world wars and Soviet rule pushed it off the world stage.
 Now, thanks in part to Eurovision and lots of oil money, Baku is a mix of its ancient core, the surrounding 19th-century Parisian-style neighborhoods, and the sprawling modern city with its futuristic buildings, expanding outward.

-Afterward, go on a free walking tour with Baku Free Tour and then take in the Azerbaijan Carpet Museum (the country is famous for carpetmaking) and the National Museum of History, which has a lot of artifacts and a few signs that will give you a decent understanding of the history of Azerbaijan.
+Afterward, go on a free walking tour with Baku Free Tour and then take in the Azerbaijan Carpet Museum (the country is famous for carpet making and the museum itself is actually shaped like a carpet) and the National Museum of History, which will give you a decent understanding of the history of Azerbaijan.

 Where to stay in Baku: Sahil Hostel – This hostel has comfortable beds, a nice common area, and incredible showers (they even have massage sprays).
-The staff is not that friendly, but its central location and facilities, as well the ease in which you can meet other travelers, make up for their sour demeanor.
+The staff is not that friendly, but its central location and facilities, as well the ease with which you can meet other travelers, more than make up for that.

 Day 2 – Baku

-On your second day, wander some more around the city, take another free walking tour, enjoy a cooking class, stroll along the lovely boardwalk along the Caspian Sea, and explore Upland Park, which offers great views of Baku as well, as it’s the highest point in town.
+On your second day, wander some more around the city, enjoy a cooking class, stroll along the lovely boardwalk along the Caspian Sea, and explore Upland Park, which offers great views of Baku as well, as it’s the highest point in town.
 There’s a funicular that goes all the way up if you want to avoid the stairs.
 Be warned: the funicular’s hours of operation change without notice.
-Here you’ll also find Martyrs’ Lane, a cemetery and memorial dedicated to those killed in World War II and the Nagorno-Karabakh War.
+Here you’ll also find Martyrs’ Lane, a cemetery and memorial dedicated to those killed in World War II and the Nagorno-Karabakh War (an ethnic and territorial conflict between Armenia and Azerbaijan).

 Day 3 – Outside Baku